 Maud’s godparents were her paternal uncle Leopold, Duke of Albany; Frederick William of Hesse-Kassel; Victor of Hohenlohe-Langenburg; Adelheid-Marie of Anhalt-Dessau; King Charles XV of Sweden; Marie of Leiningen; her maternal aunt Maria Feodorovna of Russia; Crown Princess Louise of Denmark; and her great-grand aunt Cecilia, Duchess of Inverness.

-As the youngest surviving child, Maud was lucky to have a less austere upbringing than her siblings and she was reportedly her father’s favourite child.
+As the youngest, Maud was lucky to have a less austere upbringing than her siblings and she was reportedly her father’s favourite child.
 Maud was a tomboy, which earned her the nickname of Harry, and she loved sports and horse riding.
-Maud wanted to marry Francis of Teck, the younger brother of her sister-in-law, Mary, however he ignored her advances.
+Maud and her siblings used to spend their summer holidays in Denmark and often went on cruises around Norway and the Mediterranean.